bjames/neverthenetwork/pages/lisp.md

 [^1]: The creators of LISP noted it's potential use in the enterprise.
 See Dino Farinacci's talk [here](http://www.youtube.com/watch?v=fxdm-Xouu-k)

 [^2]: This [whitepaper](https://www.cisco.com/c/dam/en/us/solutions/collateral/enterprise-networks/software-defined-access/white-paper-c11-740585.pdf) provides a brief summary on how LISP is used in SDA.
 Note that LISP is only used for control plane traffic.

+[^3]: Details may vary between database implementations, the details here are true for both LISP+ALT and LISP-CONS